 Per loan classification Determine the amount of provision for problem accounts and assess the impact on the bank's credit portfolio. - Quality of loan provisioning and credit operations accuracy Identify key regulations, report remedy, and m ake recommendations Be able to restructure debts of clients to improve clients' financial stability and solvency, when it is necessary.
-Debt restructuring - Credit risk management process in compliance with operational risk management - IFRS9 management application in pricing and product design Classify the unpaid debt customers to make Classifying unpaid debt claims and provide necessary information to customers for making claims relevant parties, if warranted. - Judgment on loan classification
+Debt restructuring - Credit risk management process in compliance with operational risk management - IFRS9 management application in pricing and product design Classify the unpaid debt customers to make claims and provide necessary information to relevant parties, if warranted.
+Classifying unpaid debt customers for making claims - Judgment on loan classification